Here is a breakdown of major shareholders in Green Plains Inc. (NASDAQ: GPRE)

 Green Plains Inc. (GPRE): Who are the competitors?

-The company’s main competitors (and peers) include Amyris Inc. (AMRS) that is trading 539.04% up over the past 12 months and FutureFuel Corp.
-(FF) that is 43.92% higher over the same period.
-Valero Energy Corporation (VLO) is 51.80% up on the 1-year trading charts.
-Short interest in the company’s stock has fallen -18.14% from the last report on Mar 14, 2021 to stand at a total of 8.4 million short shares sold with a short interest ratio of 5.55.
+The company’s main competitors (and peers) include Amyris Inc. (AMRS) that is trading 529.15% up over the past 12 months.
+Valero Energy Corporation (VLO) is 40.32% up on the 1-year trading charts.
+Short interest in the company’s stock has fallen -19.81% from the last report on Mar 30, 2021 to stand at a total of 8.71 million short shares sold with a short interest ratio of 7.31.